The Supreme Court OK'd sports gambling. See which states are open for bets.

 Arkansas

-There are no pending bills to legalize sports betting in the state before the Legislature, and the earliest one could be filed would be late in 2018 before the next legislative session, a spokesperson for Republican Gov. Asa Hutchinson said.
+There are no pending bills to legalize sports betting in the state before the Legislature, and the earliest one could be filed would be late this year before the next legislative session, a spokesperson for Republican Gov. Asa Hutchinson said.

 Colorado

-Note: CORRECTION (Aug.
-13, 2018, 3 p.m.
-ET): An earlier version of this article misstated in a headline when the Supreme Court overturned a law prohibiting states from legalizing sports betting.
-It was three months ago, on May 14, not two months ago.